je-clark/Get-PCI-Errors/README.md

-# Endace-PCI-Errors
+# Get-PCI-Errors
-Find PCI Errors from a Supermicro IPMI Console
+Find PCI Errors from an IPMI Console

 This script requires an additional file called "auth.py" that contains the variables `ipmi_username`and `ipmi_pwd`